deepernewbie/LocalWebApp/Readme.md

 ## Install

-Grab the latest APK from [Releases](../../releases) and sideload.
-Requires Android 7.0 (API 24) or newer.

-Builds also run on every push via GitHub Actions — check the Actions tab for signed debug APKs.
+Grab the latest APK from Actions — check the Actions tab for signed release APKs.

 ---